amayra/dingleberry-os/README.rst

 it is learning, and smugly demonstrating to others that you're able to master the low level things.

-So this is a learning experience (some use the pejorative "education", not to produce something useful.
+So this is a learning experience (some use the pejorative "education"), not to produce something useful.
 What it _could_ produce by exploring concepts are good ideas (some use the pejorative "research").